nextflow-io/nextflow/docs/config.md

 ```

 :::{note}
 The `withName` selector applies to a process even when it is included from a module under an alias.
 For example, `withName: hello` will apply to any process originally defined as `hello`, regardless of whether it is included under an alias.
-Similarly, it will not apply to any process not originally defined as `hello`, even if it is included under the alias `hello`.
+However, a selector referring to the alias of a process will also be applied.
 :::

 :::{tip}